 but don’t forget yourself

-Self care is important in any situation but it is especially important here.
+Self (Six Dollar Family) care is important in any situation but it is especially important here.
 Maybe you saw the signs of depression in your child already or maybe this is all new to you.
 No matter which though, you will need to take care of yourself so you don’t break down yourself.

 If you need to cry, cry.
 If you need to get angry, get angry.
 If you need to take an afternoon off to go shopping at your favorite thrift store or have a cup of coffee with a friend, do it.